Policy 5205 - Exceptions to Competitive Bidding

 Responsible Office: Purchasing Officer

-- Repair parts for equipment obtained from a Louisiana authorized dealer shall be used if available.
+- Repair parts for equipment obtained from an authorized dealer.
+A Louisiana authorized dealer shall be used if available.
 This provision does not apply to the stocking of parts;

-- Equipment repairs obtained from a Louisiana authorized dealer shall be used if available;
+- Equipment repairs obtained from an authorized dealer.
+A Louisiana authorized dealer shall be used if available;

-- Vehicle repairs not covered by a competitive state contract or the state fleet maintenance repair contract obtained from a Louisiana authorized dealer shall be used if available;
+- Vehicle repairs not covered by a competitive state contract or the state fleet maintenance repair contract, obtained from an authorized dealer.
+A Louisiana authorized dealer shall be used if available;

 - Vehicle body repairs covered by insurance recovery and in accordance with insurance requirements;